lsmith01t/Python-training/README.md

-# Python-training
-projects to develop python skills.
+Welcome to my portfolio of python projects.